U02A9

 Can I drive safely with U02A9 active?

-Driving is not recommended because ABS and stability control may be disabled, significantly reducing active safety capability.
+If the code refers to the brake module, driving is not recommended because ABS and stability control may be disabled, reducing active safety capability.
+Confirm the affected module and have the fault diagnosed promptly.

 Could a weak battery cause U02A9?